HOW TO PREPARE YOUR YARD FOR THE WINTER MONTHS

-We’ve reached the time of year where the days are getting shorter and colder.
+We’ve reached the time of year when the days are getting shorter and colder.
 This usually means that lawns are looking dead and brown.
 But there are always a few yards that are still looking healthy and green.
 How can that be?
 What are they doing?
-Here are a few things that someone can do to help maintain their yard during these cold winter months.
+Executive Lawn Care has provided a few tips that someone can do to help maintain their yard during these cold winter months.

-2. Rake Leaves: Leaves may look harmless, but they actually create a blanket over a yard preventing sunlight, air and water to get to the roots and blades.
+Leaves may look harmless, but they actually create a blanket over a yard preventing sunlight, air, and water to get to the roots and blades.
 If leaves start falling, be sure to remove them from the lawn.

-For more tips daily, please visit our Facebook page at Facebook.com/executivelawncare
+For more tips daily, please visit our Facebook page.